OpenEx-Platform/docs/docs/usage/atomic.md

 !!! tip "Under construction"

     We are doing our best to complete this page.
-    If you want to participae, dont hesitate to join the [Filigran Community on Slack](https://community.filigran.io) or submit your pull request on the [Github doc repository](https://github.com/OpenBAS-Platform/docs).
+If you want to participate, don't hesitate to join the [Filigran Community on Slack](https://community.filigran.io) or submit your pull request on the [Github doc repository](https://github.com/OpenBAS-Platform/docs).

 When clicking on Atomic testing in the left menu, you access to the list of all atomic testings ever launched in the platform.

-Atomic testing is a great way to simulate a singular attack technique you are particulary interested in, and test immediately your capability to prevent and detect it.
+Atomic testing is a great way to simulate a singular attack technique you are particularly interested in, and test immediately your capability to prevent and detect it.

 You can search for a specific one by name.